February 22, 2018, by Ross Wilson

 Time as a subject of study might seem fairly abstract but it’s key for being able to demonstrate the complexity of the world and the range of tools we have to examine it.
 As part of our work in this module, we identify, examine and analyse the way in which we use time to make sense of the universe, our world, our lives and to understand the past, present and future.

 Concepts of time are not innate, human societies have created their own understanding of time and it reflects social, cultural, political and economic values.
-For example, consider how we speak of ‘worktime’, ‘leisure time’ or ‘passing the time’, these are frameworks that we place upon our world to understand our activities and ideals.
+For example, consider how we speak of ‘worktime’, ‘leisure time’ or ‘passing the time’, these are frameworks that we place upon our world to make sense of our activities and ideals.

 We explore the scientific, philosophical and artistic approaches to examining time as a means of engaging with ideas about scale, measurement and process.
 From the astrophysical time that is used to examine the development of galaxies, to the geological movements that have shaped the Earth, we will assess how time is ‘invented’ and used to explore issues at a grand level.

-Using the ideas about chronology and change from historians, sociologists and political scientists, we will explore how societies across the world have created structures of time to understand and interpret.
+Using the ideas about chronology and change from historians, sociologists and political scientists, we will understand how societies across the world have created structures of time to comprehend and interpret.
 Using philosophy, art and psychology, we will examine how time can be represented and experienced by individuals and communities.

 Finally, we will use literature and contributions from the natural sciences and wider humanities to explore future time, how the world might develop and change over the next few decades, centuries and millennia.

 Through this work, we will be able to think in terms of scale, measurement and process.
 One of the key skills within research and analysis is being able to conceive of issues in the long term, in the immediate context and to plan into the future.
 This is how we can learn to analyse and solve problems.
-Too often we seek to address issues in the immediate term without thinking about the processes that shaped this context or the impact of our decision in the future.
+Too often we seek to address issues in the at the present moment without thinking about the processes that shaped this context or the impact of our decisions in the future.

 As we utilise the range of ideas that the arts, humanities and sciences has for understanding and examining time, we also develop the key skills required in any future career; planning, management and analysis.